yueyu19/yueyu19.github.io/_teaching/traffic.md

 mathjax: true
 ---

-Do you know how to find the shortest path in a directed network by solving a linear program?
+Do you know how to predict the traffic volumes in a transportation network using convex optimization?
+Do you know the difference between Beckmann's equilibra model and Nesterov \& de Palma's equilibra model?
 Find out more in this post.

 # Prerequisite